 A staple at the Brooklyn Flea and famous around the city.

 We loved: the lobster rolls of course – this is a world away from the traditional British burger van.
-You can also track down the BigRed truck when you visit NYC, check their twitter feed @lobstertruckny for a daily location update.
+Click here for the food truck locations.

 Bubby’s High Line